fpgmaas/cookiecutter-uv/docs/tutorial.md

 ## Step 7: Configure your repository secrets

-If you want to deploy your project to Pypi using the Github Actions, you will have to set some repository secrets.
+If you want to deploy your project to PyPI using the Github Actions, you will have to set some repository secrets.
 For instructions on how to do that, see [here](./features/publishing.md#set-up-for-pypi).